upidapi/declarr/README.md

 Buildarr-style validation) is explicitly out of scope.

 > [!WARNING]
-> This project is a relatively new project.
-I have been dogfooding it for a
+> This is a relatively new project.
+I have been dogfooding it for a couple
+> months or so, and I've not experienced any significant issues, but nonetheless
-> month or so, but beware of buggs.
+> beware of buggs.
 Backup your existing configuration.
-Declarr
+Declarr will delete any
-> will delete any config that is not defined in declarr's conifg.
-I reserve the
+> config that is not defined in declarr's conifg.
+I reserve the right for
-> right for breaking changes.
+> breaking changes.

 ## Inspiration / similar projects
 Buildarr